-How to make kale green juice in a blender
+How to make easy green juice in a blender

 This particular green juice recipe for blenders is made with Red Russian kale, which I have growing in my pallet garden.
-I received the seeds as a gift, and I was shocked at how quickly they germinated and grew!
-Even in this blistering Puerto Rico heat.
 Out of all the types of kale, Red Russian kale is the sweetest, and the best one to eat raw, since its leaves are tender.
 Which makes it perfect for juicing and blending into smoothies.

 I also added green apples for a touch of tart sweetness (I also left the peel on), lime juice for a citrus-y kick, and some fresh mint leaves that I also have growing in my herb garden.
 I also added a little bit of water in order to make the consistency “juicier”, but you can omit it.
 The resulting consistency will then resemble a more of a smoothie.
 And, as I discussed above, you can also strain it if you don’t like pulp in your juice.

 Making a green juice recipe with a blender couldn’t be easier.
 Just add all the ingredients into the canister, blend until smooth, pour and enjoy!
 You can add more or less liquid to suit your taste.
-I used plain water, but you can use coconut water as well, just check the food label for added sugars and other additives.
+I used plain water, but you can use coconut water as well.

 - 2 cups Red Russian Kale, chopped